stepzen-dev/vscode-stepzen/docs/architecture.md

   - List type detection
   - Scalar type identification

-### Compatibility Layer
+### Migration Complete

-#### `utils/stepzenProjectScanner.ts`

-- **Purpose**: Backward compatibility during migration
-- **Responsibilities**:
-  - Maintains original API surface
-  - Delegates to new service architecture
-  - Provides deprecation warnings for future migration
-  - Re-exports types from new modules
+The original `utils/stepzenProjectScanner.ts` compatibility layer has been removed.
+All components now use the new service architecture directly through `services.schemaIndex`.

 ## Data Flow